mounikajinkala84-cell/Smart-KYC-Verification-System/README.md

 Machine learning risk analysis

-If you want, I can build ANY of these upgrades.

 🪪 About the Developer

 Project Name:
-⭐ Kanna – Smart KYC Verification System
+⭐ Smart KYC Verification System

 Developed By:
 👩‍💻 Mounika Jinkala

-Assisted By:
-🤖 ChatGPT – UI, Logic, Documentation

 📄 License

 This project is open-source and free to use for learning, academic submissions, and demonstrations.

-If you want, I can also generate:

-✔ Project Report (IEEE Format)
-✔ Abstract for college submission
-✔ Full PPT presentation for Kanna project
-✔ Logo for Kanna
-✔ GitHub tags + SEO description
 If any details is wrong
 ![WhatsApp Image 2025-11-23 at 12 04 04_a19368bb](https://github.com/user-attachments/assets/b2a2e80d-9e7f-462a-abef-447aad6ef3d9)
 If all details is right